 4: Red Rover

 500 is football for people who’d prefer their brains to stay a solid mass.
 In 500 one person throws a football into a crowd of others.
 That person arbitrarily assigns points per throw.
 The thrower can vary the ways the other players can retrieve the points, via catch or last person to return the ball.
-First person to the titular number wins and becomes the thrower.
+The first person to the titular number wins.
+Their reward is becoming the thrower.
 I feel like that dry explanation doesn’t do the game justice.
-500 is pure chaos for the crowd trying to catch the ball, as they essentially get to role play going up for a Hail Mary on every single throw.
+500 is pure chaos for the crowd trying to catch the ball, as they essentially get to roleplay going up for a Hail Mary on every single throw.
 It is probably more fun for the person throwing who gets to toy with the rest of the players.
-They can call any number they want including calling a “mystery Box” which allows them to reveal the points only after someone catches the ball.
+They can call any number they want including calling a “mystery box” which allows them to reveal the points only after someone catches the ball.
 You can completely screw people over and they can’t do anything about it… until they are in your shoes.
 I love a game that teaches morally grey life lessons.

 1: Capture the Flag

 Yes, you read this correctly.
 Capture the flag is the best schoolyard game on earth.
 Here are the rules I played by as a child.
 The game consists of two teams, equally manned.
 They each hold equal-sized territory which is divided by a line down the middle, like in dodgeball.
 Each team has a flag in their zone as well as a “prison”.
 The goal, as you might have guessed, is to capture the flag.
 In order to do so, you must enter the other team’s territory and retrieve the flag without being tagged.
 If you are tagged behind enemy lines, you are sent to their ‘prison’ (I’m just realizing how dark this game was).
 The only way to get out of prison is for someone else on your team to make it untagged into the prison boundary.
 Then they can escort you back to your territory without risk of being tagged.